Where and how is tequila made?

 Needless to say, we were all VERY happy by the time we left La Cofradia and headed over to eat lunch at a beautiful restaurant overlooking the hills.
 Our final stop after lunch was the small town of Tequila itself, home to the famous Jose Cuervo distillery.

-Jose Cuervo’s distillery is housed in a beautiful colonial style mansion and hacienda, complete with gift shop, courtyards, and restaurant open to the public.
-Guided tours are available for Jose Cuervo’s distillery as well, but our suspicion is that it’s more fun (and you’ll get to taste more tequila) visiting the smaller distilleries like we did.
+Jose Cuervo’s distillery is housed in a beautiful colonial-style mansion and hacienda, complete with a gift shop, courtyards, and a restaurant open to the public.
+Guided tours are available for Jose Cuervo’s distillery as well, but we suspect that it’s more fun (and you’ll get to taste more tequila) visiting the smaller distilleries as we did.

 Our tour was with a company called Tequila Grand Tour, and cost 350 pesos ($23US) for the whole day (not including lunch).
-Definitely worth it if you’re near Guadalajara and like tequila!
+Worth it if you’re near Guadalajara and like tequila!

-Though we didn’t have much time to explore Guadalajara, we did spend half a day wandering around the historic center, saw some of it’s beautiful parks and buildings, and ate some great tacos.
-To see some more photos from Tequila and Guadalajara, check out our Facebook page!
+Though we didn’t have much time to explore Guadalajara, we did spend half a day wandering around the historic centre, seeing some of its beautiful parks and buildings, and eating some great tacos.
+To see some more photos from Tequila and Guadalajara